ErikBjare/chatalysis/README.md

   --help  Show this message and exit.

 Commands:
-  creepers      Lists creeping participants (who have minimal or no... groups        Lists groupchats most-reacted  A list of the most reacted messages people        A list of all people top-writers   Lists the top writers yearly        Your messaging stats, by year
+  convos        List all conversations (groups and 1-1s) creeps        List creeping participants (who have minimal or no... daily         Your messaging stats, by date most-reacted  List the most reacted messages people        List all people top-writers   List the top writers yearly        Your messaging stats, by year
 ```